DeclanMcIntosh/monodepthV2tf/README.md

 # monodepthV2tf

-Here is Declan and Robert's tensorflow implementation of monodepthV2.
+Here is Declan and Robert's TensorFlow implementation of monodepthV2.

 ## Dependencies